ncfavier/config/README.md

 following subcommands:

 - `repl` runs `nix repl ~/.nix-defexpr`.
+- `compare` allows me to compare the locked version of an input to the current upstream version.
 - `update` runs `nix flake update` on this flake.
 - `revert` is meant to be used after `config test` to revert to the latest generation.
 - `home` builds and activates my Home Manager configuration without building the whole system.
 This is useful for quickly testing a change to my home.
-- `env` is meant to be *sourced* (as in `. config env`) by Bash scripts and exports a few common variables using `lib.exportToBash`.
+- `env` is meant to be *sourced* (as in `. config env`) by Bash scripts and exports a few common variables using `lib.toBash`.
 - every other command (`switch`, `test`, `build`, …) is passed on to `nixos-rebuild`.
+- If prefixed with `@host`, the command will be run remotely on `host`.

 ---------------